disco-v8/MilterAgent/README.md

 - Hex dump output for unknown commands
 - Detailed protocol command logging
 - Error handling with descriptive messages

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Notice:**
-- This project uses third-party crates, some of which are licensed under Apache-2.0.
-- In particular, the [mail-parser](https://crates.io/crates/mail-parser) crate is licensed under Apache-2.0.
-Please review its license if you redistribute or modify this software.

-## Support

-For issues, questions, or contributions, please open an issue on GitHub.

 ## Changelog